CoordToKey(Coord: IMatrixCoord; [Key: IMDCalculationFormulaElementKey = Null]): IMDCalculationFormulaElementKey;

 FormulaExpression.InsertItem(Operand);

-//Assign symbol * as an operand
+// Set the "*" symbol as an operand

 Operand := FormulaExpression.CreateItem(MDCalculationFormulaOperandKind.BinaryOperation);